Witherspoon Institute: New Family Structures Study

+Alana Newman

+Witherspoon's Public Discourse hired Alana Newman, a writer, musician, and activist known for her advocacy on egg and sperm donation and surrogacy issues, to write articles critical of reproductive technology, including a controversial 2012 article that compared gay parents to sexual predators.

 Chen Guangcheng

-On October 2, 2013, the Witherspoon Institute announced the appointment of Chinese lawyer and human rights activist Chen Guangcheng as Distinguished Senior Fellow in Human Rights at the Witherspoon Institute, as well as Visiting Fellow of the Institute for Policy Research and Catholic Studies at the Catholic University of America, and Senior Distinguished Advisor to the Lantos Foundation for Human Rights and Justice.
-In an interview, Luis Tellez, President of the Witherspoon Institute, told Reuters: "We're not asking him to do anything specific ...
+On October 2, 2013, the Witherspoon Institute announced the appointment of Chinese lawyer and human rights activist Chen Guangcheng as a Distinguished Senior Fellow in Human Rights, as well as Visiting Fellow of the Institute for Policy Research and Catholic Studies at the Catholic University of America, and Senior Distinguished Advisor to the Lantos Foundation for Human Rights and Justice.
+In an interview, Witherspoon Institute President Luis Tellez told Reuters: "We're not asking him to do anything specific ...
 The main point is he's a truth teller, he tries to tell the truth as he sees it."
-Tellez said that he expects Chen to continue his advocacy for human rights in China in his new appointment, which was set to last for the next three years.
+Tellez said he expected Chen to continue his advocacy for human rights in China in his appointment, which was set to last for three years.

 On October 16, 2013, Chen made his first public appearance as a fellow of Witherspoon.
-He delivered a public lecture at Princeton University entitled "China and the World in the 21st Century: The Next Human Rights Revolution," co-sponsored by the Witherspoon Institute and the James Madison Program in American Ideals and Institutions.
+He delivered a public lecture at Princeton University titled "China and the World in the 21st Century: The Next Human Rights Revolution", co-sponsored by the Witherspoon Institute and the James Madison Program in American Ideals and Institutions.